miguelarraballa/Hands-on-Lab-Create-your-Jupyter-Notebook/README.md

-This is an exercise from IBM SkillsBuild Modelue Course "Hands-on-lab: Create your Jupyter Notebook"
+This is an exercise from IBM SkillsBuild Module Course "Hands-on-lab: Create your Jupyter Notebook"